Hampstead, Quebec: History

-The Town of Hampstead was founded in 1914.
+The Town of Hampstead was founded in 1914 by a group of eight Montreal businessmen, among them Sir Herbert Holt, president of the Hampstead Land and Construction Company, and Charles Blair Gordon, its vice-president.
 It was designed to be an exclusive garden city.
 There are no retail shops within municipal boundaries.
 Houses were assigned relatively large lots to allow space for trees and shrubbery.
 The town's roads were designed with curves in order to slow down traffic and to create an interesting and intimate landscape.
 Despite its rather flat topography—much of the territory was once a golf course—the town was named after another garden city, the London suburb of Hampstead Village.
 Like its namesake, Hampstead is the home of many affluent citizens, and competes with a few other suburbs for first place in the rankings of highest average household incomes in Canada.

 Merger and demerger

 On January 1, 2002, as part of the 2002–06 municipal reorganization of Montreal, it was merged with Côte-Saint-Luc and Montreal West and became the Côte-Saint-Luc–Hampstead–Montréal-Ouest borough of the City of Montreal.
 However, after a change of government and a 2004 referendum, all three were re-constituted as independent cities on January 1, 2006.